Everything Carriers & Brokers Need to Know About CSA Scores

 As a freight broker, you can use CSA percentiles combined with other data points and reports to qualify and vet carriers and drivers into your network.
 Most importantly, CSA-e scores can help you mitigate the violation and crash risks and run your brokerage business smoothly.

-Use SaferWatch® to automate CSA-e score monitoring
+Use SaferWatch® to automate CSA score monitoring

-That’s why it’s important to use a professional automation tool like SaferWatch® to help you monitor carrier compliance and safety status.
+That’s why it’s important to use a reliable automation tool like SaferWatch® to help you monitor carrier compliance and safety status.
 SaferWatch® is designed specifically for freight brokers to save you time, mitigate compliance risks, and source quality carriers faster.

 Schedule a demo today to learn more about efficiently monitoring your carrier network.